fabioelizandro/personal-blog/content/posts/managers-job-building-product-not-teams.md

 Staying close to the work is genuinely difficult.
 The role pulls you toward meetings, processes, and people bureaucracy.
 Without support from others, you will drown.
 I'm speaking from experience.

-All this is a result of deep reflection of my experience as manager, and I'm sure applying this framing in a real management role won't be easy.
+All this is a result of deep reflection on my experience as a manager, and I'm sure applying this framing in a real management role won't be easy.
 But here's what I would do if I were to manage again:

 **Get buy-in at all levels.** Before taking the role, I'd need execs, HR, and people at all levels aligned on this frame.
 Otherwise, bureaucracy wins.
 You get dragged into meetings, processes, people management.
 Technical work becomes the last thing you do.